magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 ## Troubleshooting cron jobs

-Magento has updated the ece-tools package to optimize cron processing on the Cloud platform and to fix cron-related issues.
+Magento has updated the {{site.data.var.ece}} package to optimize cron processing on the {{site.data.var.ece} platform and to fix cron-related issues.
 If you are having problems with cron processing, make sure that your project is using the most current version of the ece-tools package.
 See [Upgrades and patches]({{ page.baseurl }}/cloud/project/project-upgrade-parent.html).

 You can review cron processing information in the application-level log files for each environment.
-See [Application logs]( {{ page.baseurl }}/cloud/trouble/environments-logs.html#app-log)).
+See [Application logs]({{ page.baseurl }}/cloud/trouble/environments-logs.html#app-log)).

 See the following Magento Support articles for help troubleshooting cron-related problems: